 Peacekeeping in the Pacific

-New Zealand has also been involved in peacekeeping closer to home.
-Soldiers have been sent to:
+New Zealand was also involved in peacekeeping closer to home.
+Soldiers or police were sent to:

-- the island of Bougainville, where there was fighting between the Papua New Guinean government and groups that wanted to become independent
+- the island of Bougainville, where there was fighting between Papua New Guinea forces and groups that wanted to become independent

-- East Timor, which voted to become independent from Indonesia in 1999, which led to conflict between pro- and anti-Indonesian forces
+- East Timor, which voted in favour of independence from Indonesia in 1999, leading to conflict between pro- and anti-Indonesian forces

-- the Solomon Islands, which has had internal violence
+- Solomon Islands, where there was internal violence

 - Tonga, after riots in 2006.